How To Update And Delete WordPress Plugins

 Useful Tip

-If you have too many plugins and would like to make this section more manageable, then click on the Screen Options tab at the top of your Plugins area and enter a smaller number of items per page (by default, all plugins display on the screen), then click Apply …
+If you have too many plugins and would like to reduce the number of plugins displayed on your screen, then click on the Screen Options tab at the top of your Plugins page and enter a smaller number of items per page (by default, all plugins display on the screen), then click the ‘Apply’ button …

 Your Plugins area will now be reduced in size with a pagination feature added.
 You can find an installed plugin by scrolling through the pages or using the “Search Plugins” function …